bhavyejain/MeshSOS/README.md

 MeshSOS is an IOT project based on Particle IoT boards, aimed at creating a robust SOS emergency management system for senior citizens.
 It aims to provide a simplictic and reliable alternative to smartphone based emergency systems, that becomes more robust with an increasing user base.

+Our paper [MeshSOS: An IoT Based Emergency Response System](http://hdl.handle.net/10125/71089) introducting this work has been accepted in the proceedings of the 54th HICSS (Hawaii International Conference on System Sciences), 2021.

 [![License](https://img.shields.io/github/license/bhavyejain/MeshSOS?style=plastic)](https://opensource.org/licenses/MIT) [![Stable version](https://img.shields.io/badge/Stable_version-v3.0.2-brightgreen.svg?style=plastic)](http://shields.io)

 ## The Idea